 Concerning measures ever taken, the government started a kind of operation at central level and imprisons some individuals suspected to traffic (brokers) people and tried to work some programs on human trafficking and aired using media in 2012/13 after horrific news heard repeatedly about people trafficked from Ethiopia.
 A technical committee was also established up to the grass-root level to follow up and control human trafficking according to the key informant interview with experts in Labor and Social Affairs Offices.
 However, there is no specific policy adopted to deal with the growing problem yet.

-Table 9: Respondents' awareness of measures ever taken by government regarding human trafficking there is no measure taken to alleviate the problem of human trafficking.
+Survey conducted in the four woredas of Jimma zone revealed that 239(62.6%) of respondents said that measures have been taken while 143(37.4%) said that there is no measure taken to alleviate the problem of human trafficking.
 In-depth interview made with experts and official from labor and social affairs office and women and children affairs office of respected woredas indicated that they are using one in five grouping introduced by government to curb the problem of human trafficking.
 The police have been taking some measures for long period of time although it lacks consistence and sustainability.
-The police also sometimes inspect people who travel by public transports from Jimma bus station to either Nekemte or Addis Ababa and detain suspected individuals moving illegally for further investigation, however, this is not done regularly.
+The police also sometimes inspect people who travel by public transports from Jjmma bus station to either Nekemte or Addis Ababa and detain suspected individuals moving illegally for further investigation, however, this is not done regularly.
 Thus, the brokers or traffickers have designed a system to escape from such kind of sudden police detentions and investigations.
 The system is that the brokers or the traffickers make the people stay in forests out of Jimma town, book a bus ticket for them and transport them easily according to the information obtained from the in-depth interview with returnees.